 - Water also helps the body produce saliva, which is a great help in maintaining a healthy smile.

-- Salvia prevents uncomfortable dry mouth, which can cause bad breath, but it also helps limit plaque bacteria’s ability to calcify onto teeth, where it can lead to enamel erosion and irritation of the gum tissues, as well.
+- Saliva prevents uncomfortable dry mouth, which can cause bad breath, but it also helps limit plaque bacteria’s ability to calcify onto teeth, where it can lead to enamel erosion and irritation of the gum tissues, as well.

 Avoiding Sugary, Acidic Beverages Is Great for Dental Health

-Another less obvious benefit of drinking water, though, is that anytime you choose water over a sweetened or acidic beverage, you are preventing exposure to liquids that could stain or even erode the teeth’s enamel.
+Another less obvious benefit of drinking more water, though, is that anytime you choose water over a sweetened or acidic beverage, you are preventing exposure to liquids that could stain or even erode the teeth’s enamel.
 Sodas, coffees, and many teas are acidic in nature, which is problematic for teeth.
 Even red wines and citrus juices can be extremely acidic, not to mention staining that might require professional teeth whitening to effectively reverse.
 Water is always the best choice for your beverage!

 That said, even drinking water after another drink can help to protect your smile, by helping to rinse the other beverage off the surface of the teeth.